MUKILAN0608/Regression-Line-Calculator/README.md

-# Regression-Line-Calculator
+Regression Line Calculator
 This repository contains an interactive Python program to calculate regression lines and perform related calculations.
 The program supports two input methods: statistical values (e.g., mean, standard deviation) and raw data points.
-It enables users to compute regression coefficients and regression equations, as well as make prediction
+It enables users to compute regression coefficients and regression equations, as well as make predictions using these equations.

 Features
 Input Methods: